MOGI-ROS/Week-1-8-Cognitive-robotics/README.md

 git clone -b new_gazebo https://github.com/MOGI-ROS/turtlebot3_simulations
 ```

-We'll need to install a couple of other dependencies with `apt`:
+We'll need to install a couple of other dependencies with `apt` - don't forget to run `sudo apt update` and `sudo apt upgrade` if your system is not up to date:
 ```bash
 sudo apt install ros-jazzy-dynamixel-sdk sudo apt install ros-jazzy-hardware-interface